volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 — CISO, Manufacturing (3B to 10B USD) [***Arctic Wolf – Gartner Peer Review***](https://www.gartner.com/reviews/market/managed-detection-and-response/vendor/arctic-wolf-networks/product/arctic-wolf-managed-detection-and-response-services/review/view/5021402)

-The bottom line: 100% ransomware prevention across 500+ clients through every growth stage, from Series A to post-acquisition integration.
+The bottom line: 100% ransomware prevention across 200+ enterprises in the US and EU through every growth stage, from Series A to post-acquisition integration.
 Scaling security doesn’t require scaling headcount.
 It requires scaling intelligence.

 ## Q7.
 Ready to Evaluate AI SOC for Your Mid-Market Organization?
 Start Here
 You’ve seen the eight providers compared side by side, walked through the scoring methodology, mapped compliance readiness, and benchmarked deployment timelines.
 The next step isn’t another comparison article but a direct conversation about your specific environment.